CBD Oil for Anxiety: The Pros & Cons - CBD to Treat Anxiety

 - Level of discomfort

 Since there are different factors for determining dosage, some result in trial and error.
-Fortunately, there is no known lethal dosage for CBD.
-Studies, however, show that the human body can tolerate up to 750mg.
+Fortunately, there is no known lethal dosage for CBD Oil.
+Studies, however, show that the human body can tolerate up to 750mg of CBD oils for anxiety.

 It is best to keep track of the dosage you’re taking and how it affects the symptoms.